Here is your chance to see what an English lesson at Maltalingua is really like.

 Exercises:

-To practice the theory a few exercises were on the schedule.
-For the first one, there should be some correct options of verbs chosen to create a grammatically correct sentence.
-The second exercise was to correct some incorrect sentences.
-After that, the class played an online game where the students had to sign in with their phones.
-There were options for correct words which complete the given sentence.
-But just one option is right.
-An example is a sentence: “Andrea…a colour, she…pink.”
-Options for the two missing words were: “Was, would be”, “Is, would”, “would be, is”.
-In the end, the 3 best students were announced.
+A few exercises were lined up to put the theory into practice.
+In the first, students chose the right verb forms to make each sentence grammatically correct.
+The second asked them to fix some incorrect sentences.
+After that, the class played an online game where everyone signed in on their phones.
+For each sentence they picked from a set of options to complete it, but only one was right.
+One example sentence was: “Andrea…a colour, she…pink.”
+The choices for the two gaps were: “Was, would be”, “Is, would”, and “would be, is”.
+At the end, the top 3 students were announced.

 Explore our English courses or request a free quotation, so you can improve your English here at Maltalingua.